thefirehacker/TimeCapsule-SLM/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Environment Variables

+_For cloud CI/CD deployments, authentication-related environment variables are **required**.
+For local development with `NEXT_BUILD_ENV=local`, most of these can be left unset or use safe defaults._

 Create a `.env.local` file with the following variables: